Majlanky/havelock/README.md

 in the code on one place.

 ## Getting Started
-First of all we have to add Maven dependency
+First things first we have to add Maven dependency
 ```xml
 <dependency>
    <groupId>com.groocraft</groupId>